nphyx/vectrix/README.md

 color.bgr; // vec3(64,128,255)
 ```
 ...and so on - all aliases and combinations thereof for the xyzw and rgba sets
-are available. single-property aliases double as setters, but combination aliases
-only act as getters.
-I haven't decided whether allowing them to set values is
-a good idea yet.
+are available. vec2s only support x/y because r/g is not useful.

 Notes & Development
 ===================